 Sincerely hope you enjoy!

 The air was full with the smells of new paint and shaved wood, punctuated by the sharp tang of the evergreens Eleanor had picked that morning.
 Every surface was pristine, the furnishings new and spotless, the equipment gleaming and ready to go.
-As she wondered from room to room she breathed it all in along with the feel of the future.
+As she wandered from room to room she breathed it all in along with the feel of the future.

 The restoration had cost tens of thousands.
 The installation of the recording studio and performance space had cost even more.
 But even with the new wood, wiring, brick and plastic, computer screens, sound baffles, miles of cables and forests of microphones, the building still had…something old about it.
 Something aged, like long-buried bones, that couldn’t be painted over.

 She put her hand on a door frame, part of the original building they’d been able to salvage, and told herself it was a good thing.
 She’d bought the Annex for a reason.
 She didn’t want another soulless, purpose-built concrete box.
 She wanted somewhere with character, where inspiration was woven into the very walls.

 She peered through the lead-paned window into the gathering night.
 Chill bled through the old glass.
 Flecks of snow were beginning to swirl in the light from the hall and from the windows of the Highwayman next door.
 It lifted her spirits.
 A white Christmas.
 That was surely a good omen.